Hyra/express-firestarter/README.md

 ## Reasoning

 The boilerplate code you get when you run the [express generator](https://expressjs.com/en/starter/generator.html) is absolute great.
-However, it's far from complete.
+However, it's not quite complete.

 I usually find myself adding the ability to use a database, add realtime-ness, implement queueing and write some sort of build script.
-Rather than doing this every time I want to tinker on a new project and get lost, this boilerplate should be a starting point.
+Rather than doing this every time I want to tinker on a new project and get lost in the foundation, this boilerplate should be a nice starting point.

-**At the same time I want to avoid bloatcode, so it will only consist of things I actually use often enough.**
+**At the same time I really want to avoid bloatcode, so it will only consist of things I actually use often enough.**

+## Opiniated

+Is this codebase opiniated?
+Absolutely.

 ## Roadmap